neumovelab/myoassist.terrains/README.md

 ## Utilities and example configs

-The `utils/` tree ships ready-to-use JSON configs, consumer-side style/asset templates, and standalone helper scripts:
+The `utils/` tree ships ready-to-use JSON configs, user-side style/asset templates, and standalone helper scripts:

 | Path | What it is |